 What Exactly is Pitch?

 Pitch operates as a Tor-hidden service, meaning it lives entirely on the dark web and cannot be accessed through standard browsers like Google Chrome or Safari.
 It is a dedicated, encrypted environment designed specifically for secure communication.
+If you are new to how this network functions, you might want to read more about what the dark web is and how onion sites work to understand the underlying infrastructure.

 Unlike mainstream apps that claim to be "secure" but still require a SIM card to sign up, Pitch strips away the prerequisites.
 There are no phone numbers, no email verifications, and no real names.
 From the second you connect, you are a completely anonymous entity.
+In regions where internet access is restricted, users often rely on working Tor bridges to access such services without detection.

 Why Pitch is Breaking the Mold